emilyng/Metis-Project-03/README.md

-# NYT Best Seller Predictor
+# New York Times Best Seller Predictor
 Model predicts whether a book will become a New York times bestseller.
 The features used for the model are:

 - Number of Pages